KayakProject/KayakProject/README.md

 | WARNING: Make sure to select the right Java version (15.0.1) when creating the project |
    | --- |

+2. Press Alt + CTL + T. *This will open the command line from Eclipse*
 3. In the command line from the IDE, enter `git clone https://github.com/KayakProject/KayakProject.git`
 4. Then enter `git branch ANY_NAME`
 5. Then enter `git checkout THE_NAME_YOU_ENTERED`